paractmol/h1_hamsterver/README.md

-# HackerOne Report Downloader
+# Hamsterver

-Download the latest disclosed reports from HackerOne and save them in markdown files in the `downloads/reports` directory for later LLM use.
+Hamsterver (i.e. public H1 Report Harvester) is a tool to download the latest disclosed reports from HackerOne and save them in markdown files in the `downloads/reports` directory for later LLM use.

 ## History